Leon-S-Kenndy/Real-time-recyclable-object-detection/README.md

 Now, our best model is Yolov3-tiny-c4, the mAP of it is 83.51%.
 The average precision for each class is shown in the following picture:
 ![result](https://github.com/Leon-S-Kenndy/Real-time-recyclable-object-detection/blob/master/doc/images/result.png)

-## Custom model
+## Custom model and dissertation

-In the `custom` directory, I put the cfg file and the wights that I have tired, you can use it and the performance of each model can be seen in my [report](https://www.overleaf.com/read/kmjjbhmkqcgy).
+In the `custom` directory, I put the cfg file and the wights that I have tired, you can use it and the performance of each model can be seen in my [dissertation](https://www.overleaf.com/read/kmjjbhmkqcgy).